Greece swept by torrential rains, 100 people evacuated in fire-stricken island

 About 100 people were evacuated from various villages across the northeastern part of the island, as dozens of residencies and businesses flooded amidst torrential rains, mayor of Mantoudi George Tsapourniotis told Greek national broadcaster ERT.

-The most affected areas were seaside settlements, across a distance of some 25 kilometres in the fire-stricken region, as scientists had predicted after the wildfires.
+The most affected areas were seaside settlements, across a distance of some 25 km in the fire-stricken region, as scientists had predicted after the wildfires, Xinhua news agency reported.

 Anti flooding works have started since August 20, but such projects take a lot of time, Fanis Spanos, Governor of Central Greece, told local Open television channel.